 Of course, anyone can write a recognizer for input that is correct.
 The clever bit is to be able to spot incorrect input, and to react by reporting an appropriate error message.
-For the purposes of this exercise it will be sufficient first to use routines on the lines of those that you see on page 94, that simply issues a stern error message, closes the output file, and then abandons parsing altogether.
+For the purposes of this exercise it will be sufficient first to develop a simple routine on the lines of the accept() method that you see in chapter 8.2, that simply issues a stern error message, closes the output file, and then abandons parsing altogether.

 Something to think about: If you have been following the lectures, you will know that associated with each nonterminal A is a set FIRST(A) of the terminals that can appear first in any string derived from A. Alarums and excursions (as they say in the classics).
-So that's why we learned to use the IntSet class in practical 19!
+So that's why we learned to use the IntSet class in practical 1!